412studios/412studios/README.md

 ```

 TODO
-limit subscription to once a week

 Auto select room from pricing
-Homepage Design

 Add value for last login to check active users

 - FIX ISSUE - SET DURATION IN PICKTIME INSTEAD OF SHOWDETAILS